platinumj76-art/jseth-ecosystem/README.md

 Access is provided solely for evaluation, collaboration, or investment purposes.

 ⚖️ Legal Notice
-All software, documentation, and generated content within this repository are the exclusive intellectual property of Joshua Anderson & J Seth Productions
+All software, documentation, and generated content within this repository are the exclusive intellectual property of  J Seth Productions

 Ownership: Any creative assets produced remain J Seth Productions